Last updated on March 20, 2026

 When I first started playing in 1995, I knew people whose goal it was to own a copy of every card in each set, to have a complete collection of Magic.
 When browsing bulk bins, I’d see people getting really excited about some worthless common that just happened to fill a slot in their binder.
 Those days are long gone, although in the early days of Magic Arena I would see posts on blogs and reddit about how to most effectively complete your Arena collection for each set.
 Although I don’t really see that so much these days, that impetus is deep in the history of Magic, and we’ll revisit it here today.

-There are over 100 sets of Magic cards, depending on how you define that, with Outlaws of Thunder Junction set to be the 100th expansion.
-Let’s look at the top quarter of that, with the 25 most expensive Magic sets.
+There are over 100 sets of Magic cards, depending on how you define that.
+Let’s look at the top quarter of those, with the 25 most expensive Magic sets.

 What Determines a Set’s Value?